Divya-i/100daysofRTL/DAY 004 Half_Adder/readme.txt

 ## Day 04: Half Adder Modeling Techniques

 Welcome to Day 4 of the "100 Days of RTL Challenge"!
-Today, we'll explore multiple modeling techniques for a half-adder.
-We'll cover gate-level modeling, data flow modeling, and behavioral modeling.
+Today, I have explored multiple modeling techniques for a half-adder. like gate-level modeling, data flow modeling, and behavioral modeling.

 ### Half Adder Modeling